obiba/amber-doc/studio-user-guide/index.rst

 Requirements
 ------------

-This web interface is a javascript application requiring a modern web browser.
+This web interface is a JavaScript application requiring a modern web browser.
 There is no requirement regarding the operating system.